 Medical/Dental group insurance as provided by the Denominational Health Plan of The Episcopal Church is required to be offered to clergy and lay employees scheduled to work 1,500 hours or more each year.
-See Appendix D for more information on this topic.
+Policies governing this matter are found in a separate document available from the diocese entitled "2017 Policies for Clergy and Lay Participation in the Denominational Health Plan of the Episcopal Church."